regolith-linux/regolith-linux.github.io/index.md

 - Supports [easy customization](/configure.html) and [ricing](https://www.reddit.com/r/unixporn/) via a consistent [Xresource configuration](https://github.com/regolith-linux/regolith-styles/blob/master/Xresources/root).
 - Relies on [Ubuntu's app store](https://snapcraft.io/store) and package repositories for a large, high quality selection of software.
 - Delivers a desktop with small set of UI features that can be customized and expanded as needed.
-- Ships with an overlay of basic keybindings to navigate over windows, launch apps, and manage your system.
+- Ships with a toggle overlay of basic keybindings to navigate over windows, launch apps, and manage your system.
+- Provides a [build script](https://github.com/regolith-linux/regolith-desktop/blob/master/build.sh) and [package metadata](https://github.com/regolith-linux/regolith-desktop/blob/master/package-model.json) to allow users to easily fork the desktop environment and distribution.

 ### Get Regolith